bjmorgan/site-analysis/docs/source/guides/reference_workflow.md

 #### Alignment Parameters

+All alignment parameters are optional and have sensible defaults:

 - **Enable/Disable**: The `align` parameter (default: `True`) controls whether structure alignment is performed at all.
 Setting `align=False` disables alignment, which may be appropriate when structures are already perfectly aligned or when testing alternative workflows.

 - **Species Selection**: The `align_species` parameter specifies which atomic species are used for alignment.
 This should be species that have consistent counts in both reference and target structures: